Central Maine Community College

 Community college in Auburn, Maine, U.S.

 Central Maine Community College (abbreviated CMCC) is a public community college in Auburn, Maine.
 It is part of the Maine Community College System.

+In May 2026, CMCC celebrated its largest graduating class in school history, with 739 students receiving diplomas.

 Former names

 Founded in 1963 as Androscoggin State Vocational Institute, later changed to Central Maine Vocational Technical Institute, in 1989 its name was changed to Central Maine Technical College.
-As part of a statewide name change of the technical college system, on July 1, 2003, the school became Central Maine Community College.
+As part of a statewide name change of the technical college system on July 1, 2003, the school became Central Maine Community College.

 Accreditation

 Central Maine Community College is accredited by the New England Association of Schools and Colleges.